Amina Edris

 Show more

-Amina holds a Bachelor of Music from the University of Canterbury, New Zealand, a Masters from the Wales International Academy of Voice and a post-graduate diploma from the San Francisco Conservatory of Music.
-After completing her studies, Amina participated in the Merola Opera Program, subsequently becoming an Adler Fellow at the San Francisco Opera.
+Amina Edris holds a Bachelor of Music from the University of Canterbury New Zealand, a master’s from Wales International Academy of Voice and a post-graduate diploma from San Francisco Conservatory of Music.
+After completing her studies, Amina participated in the Merola Opera Program, subsequently becoming an Adler Fellow at San Francisco Opera.

 Gallery